What does this funding get me?

 However, beginning January 1, 2024, you can either claim the credit on your tax return or you can transfer the credit to the dealer who sells you the vehicle, as long as your dealer has registered with the IRS to receive the credit on your behalf.
 In other words, you would receive the credit immediately from the dealer (in cash or to satisfy part of the downpayment) instead of waiting to claim the credit until you file your tax return.
 This also means you get the full amount of the credit regardless of how much tax you owe.

 If you transfer the credit to your dealer, you must still file Form 8936 to report it.
-For more details on transferring your credit to the dealer, see this IRS FAQ page, Topic H, or these even more detailed procedural rules.
+For more details on transferring your credit to the dealer, see this fact sheet regarding information the dealer must provide to you, Topic H on this IRS FAQ page, or these even more detailed procedural rules.

 What is the timeline?

 These credits are available from now through 2032.
-Starting January 1, 2024, EV credits for individuals may be received direct from the dealer rather than on your tax return.
+Starting January 1, 2024, individuals have the option of receiving EV credits either direct from the dealer or on your tax return.

 What other incentives could I use to help me accomplish my goals?